 When I had four children, I wasn’t going to let a lack of wine or cocktails stop me from having a great beverage.
 Working with some of the Pacific Northwest’s leading chefs, I discovered how to use unique flavor notes to create sparkling beverages that are simple and unexpectedly palate pleasing.
 In 2005, I launched DRY Soda Company.
 We now have two lines of soda – lightly sweet, culinary-inspired DRY Sparkling sodas, and bold, fun DRY Zero Sugar sodas.
 I’m thrilled to have turned a personal passion into a product that so many other people are now able to enjoy.

-Janice Jackson Hayley, VP HR and Equity, Planned Parenthood
+Janice Jackson-Haley, VP HR and Equity, Planned Parenthood

 Janice is a skilled HR and Equity leader with over 25 years of strategic and progressive human resources and workforce management experience.
 She specializes in human resources operations, employee and labor relations, workforce planning, talent management, leadership development, and operationalizing DEI strategies.